Guide to a revolutionary moment in theatre: 8 themes in the musical Hamilton

 2. Shaky alliances

 It is not always easy to tell friend from foe.
-Allegiances can be similarly strategic and political in Hamilton, where former allies can turn against one another.
+And in Hamilton, former allies can turn against one another.
 Some characters also equivocate rather than say what is on their mind, out of fear that voicing one’s opinion can cause serious trouble down the road.

 On July 4, 1776, the United States of America is newly proclaimed by the Continental Congress through the Declaration of Independence, severing their political connections to Great Britain.